osisoft/OCS-Docs/Documentation/SequentialDataStore/SDS_Types.md

 The response includes a status code and a response body.

 **Response body**
-A dictionary mapping nameof(object) to number of references.
+A dictionary mapping object name to number of references.

 Example response body:
 ```json